-Each submission on a Paypal-integrated form is initially considered an Incomplete Payment entry.
-JotForm uses the IPN message to determine whether a submission's payment is successful or not.
-If successful, the submission is marked as completed -- the post-submission actions are then performed -- such as sending out the notifier and autoresponder emails and sending the submission data to WebHook URLs (if there is any).
+Each submission on a PayPal Personal (Standard) integrated form is initially considered an INCOMPLETE PAYMENT entry.
+JotForm uses the IPN message to determine whether a submission’s payment is successful or not.
+If successful, the submission is marked as completed — the post-submission actions are then performed — such as sending out the NOTIFICATION and AUTORESPONDER emails and sending the submission data to Webhook URLs (if there is any).

 If the payment is not successful, the submission remains Incomplete.

 Therefore, IPN is crucial for your payment forms to work smoothly.

 Completing Submissions Without Payments

 Under the submissions page, an INCOMPLETE PAYMENTS button will appear in the toolbar if you have submissions that were not paid for, or whose corresponding IPN was not received by JotForm (hence the failure to be marked as completed).
 This button will bring up the list of the submissions with incomplete payments.

 In the sheets page, click the Kebab Menu (three vertical dots icon) > Click the Pending Payments:

 NOTE: Clicking the COMPLETE SUBMISSION button on the list of incomplete payment submissions will NOT process payments.
 It will simply trigger the post-submission actions and dump the data to the submissions list as if it was paid for (but not really).

 IPN is crucial for JotForm to mark your submissions as completed if there was really a payment made.
 In the event that PayPal IPN was disabled at the time of submission, you can still have them marked as completed by triggering the corresponding IPNs.